jonescompneurolab/hnn-core/doc/roadmap.rst

 (Gonçalves et al Elife 2020: DOI: 10.7554/eLife.56261).
-We will adapt this method for parameter estimation to work with HNN-core, enabling estimation of a distribution of parameters that could account for empirical data, and then integrate it into the HNN-GUI with example tutorials for the following tasks:
+We will adapt this method for parameter estimation to work with HNN-core, enabling estimation of a distribution of parameters that could account for empirical data, and then integrate it into the HNN-GUI with GUI-based tutorials for the following tasks:

-- Move current ERP parameter estimation code from HNN into ``hnn_core.simulator`` module.
+- Extending HNN-core to run batch simulations that enable parameter sweeps.
+- Development of functions in HNN-GUI to enable parameter sweeps via the GUI.
-- Develop code for SNPE parameter estimation and visualization in ``hnn_core.simulator``.
+- Develop code for SNPE parameter estimation and visualization in HNN-core.
 - Develop functions in HNN-GUI to enable SNPE estimation in the GUI.

 Different Cortical Model Template Choices